VUEngine/vuengine.github.io/documentation/user-guide/communications.md

     CommunicationManager communicationManager = ;

     /*
-    * Data will be send sychroniously.
-This means that if the cable is disconnect during
+    * Data will be sent sychroniously.
+This means that if the cable is disconnected during
     * transmission, the behavior is undefined.
     */
     do